 How Long Do I Have to File a Slip and Fall Lawsuit in New York

 If you have been injured in a slip and fall accident, your attention may be occupied by your physical recovery as well as the financial strain of mounting medical bills.
 Despite this, there is not a lot of time to file a slip and fall accident in New York.
-Depending on the circumstances, you will only have between 90 days and three years to file a claim, so speak with a New York personal injury lawyer as early as possible to protect your legal rights.
+Depending on the circumstances, you will only have between 90 days and three years to file a claim, so speak with our New York City personal injury lawyers as early as possible to protect your legal rights.

 Deadlines to file a slip and fall lawsuit

 In the State of New York, there are strict deadlines to meet before filing a premises liability lawsuit.
 Missing a deadline means you cannot hold an at-fault party responsible or receive the compensation to which you are entitled.

 When the property owner is a private individual or business, you only need to file a lawsuit before the statute of limitations runs.
 If your fall occurred on public property, you are required to provide notice of your claim shortly after the fall, or you cannot file.
 These deadlines begin to run as soon as the accident takes place, so do not waste time before speaking with a personal injury lawyer.

 Statute of limitations to file a slip and fall lawsuit against a private owner

 The deadline to file a slip and fall lawsuit in New York depends on whether the owner of the property is public or private.

 If the property was private, like a residence or a business, the statute of limitations to file a premises liability lawsuit is three years.
 If you do not file a complaint in court by the end of the limitations period, your case is forever banned.
 It is wise to file earlier than this– since it will be easier to obtain evidence before it can be lost.

 Deadline to file a public property slip and fall lawsuit